sanger-bentley-group/gps-visualiser/README.md

 ## Back-end Python Script
 The Python script `processor.py` extracts and processes data from the GPS database (not publicised) and export a JSON file `data.json` to be taken up by the front-end website.

-The script has two global lists that can be modified.
+The script has one global dictionary and two global lists that can be modified.
+- `TABLE_NAMES`: The value of each key can be changed to match the tables in the GPS database.
 - `ANTIBIOTICS`: It should contain full names of **FIVE** target antibiotics.
 - `COUNTRIES`: It should contain tuples of `("Country Alpha-2 Code", "Value in 'Country' Columns of the Database", "Link to research article")` of the countries that should be included in `data.json`.
 The tuple requirement is due to the country names not being standardised in the database, and links to papers are not included in the database.
 If the paper is not yet available, put the "Link to research article" as an empty string `""`.